stellar/laboratory/README.md

 yarn prod:serve
 ```

-Production uses Amplify to emit metrics, so to fully emulate a production build, you'll need to set an `AMPLITUDE_KEY` environment variable in the shell you start a build from.
+Production uses Amplitude to emit metrics, so to fully emulate a production build, you'll need to set an `AMPLITUDE_API_KEY` variable in `/public/settings/env-config.js` file.

 ## Internal documentation